sylron97/EPL_Predictor/README.md

 weighted avg       0.62      0.64      0.62      3360

-Results:

-Below are the Results of the model.
-As observed below the team with the most points is Man City followed by Liverpool and Arsenal.
-The Team with the Least points are Burnley,Sheffiled United and Brentford.
+Results Analysis:
+1.The model's predictions revealed that Manchester City secured the highest points, followed by Liverpool and Arsenal.
+Conversely, Burnley, Sheffield United, and Brentford attained the least points.
 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/e506ee0e-96a9-4425-85f1-d711f488b8f0)

-Further more anlysis on the same you can see Man City has most wins with 26 followed by Arsenal and Liverpool at 25 since Liverpool has one extra draw compared to Arsenal they come in second in the table.
-The Team with most lossed is Burnley at 28 losses followed by Sheffiled United at 27 and Brentford at 24.
+2.Manchester City led with 26 wins, closely trailed by Arsenal and Liverpool with 25 wins each.
+Liverpool secured the second position due to one additional draw compared to Arsenal.
+Burnley suffered the most losses (28), followed by Sheffield United (27) and Brentford (24).
 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/29452e9a-ab84-48e0-a1b2-29dd9f076e90)

+Conclusion:
+The project demonstrated proficiency in utilizing regression models for predictive analysis, yielding insights into team performance and match outcomes in the English Premier League.
+This structured presentation highlights the key aspects of your project, from the objective and techniques used to the evaluation metrics and results analysis, providing a comprehensive overview for potential employers.